Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: RELATED WORK

-Rather than incorporating complex networks like GAN, some research~\cite{MCEN, icmr20, h-t} focus on recipe embedding learning to enhance the performance of retrieval tasks.
-MCEN\cite{MCEN} introduced cross-modal attention and consistency and Zan {\it et al.}~\cite{icmr20} introduced BERT~\cite{BERT} as a recipe encoder to enable cross-modal retrieval.
-X-MRS~\cite{x-mrs} introduced a Transformer~\cite{atten} encoder to gain recipe embedding, further proposed the use of imperfect multilingual translations, and achieved state-of-the-art performances on retrieval tasks.
+Rather than incorporating complex networks like GAN, some research~\cite{MCEN,icmr20,h-t} focus on recipe embedding learning to enhance the performance of retrieval tasks.
+Authors of MCEN\cite{MCEN} introduced cross-modal attention and consistency and Zan {\it et al.}~\cite{icmr20} introduced BERT~\cite{BERT} as a recipe encoder to enable cross-modal retrieval.
+Authors of X-MRS~\cite{x-mrs} introduced a Transformer~\cite{atten} encoder to gain recipe embedding, further proposed the use of imperfect multilingual translations, and achieved state-of-the-art performances on retrieval tasks.
 Salvador {\it et al.}~ proposed a simply but effective framework H-T~\cite{h-t}, to facilitate the power of Transformer.
-While applying hierarchical Transformer-based encoders as a recipe encoder, H-T further introduced self-supervised recipe loss to exploit the complementary information among components of recipe text.
-Furthermore, this self-supervised learning loss can use the extra recipe-only samples in Recipe1M during training to improve the performance of recipe retrieval.
-However, these works~\cite{MCEN, icmr20, h-t} just simply applied bi-directional triplet loss on image and recipe features without image synthesis and reconstruction, which somewhat limited the cross-modal information learning between recipe and image features.
-To address this issue, we introduce GAN-based architecture to enhance the cross-modal embedding learning in our architecture in addition to adopting Transformer-based recipe encoders and self-supervised learning on recipe-only samples in the Recipe1M.
+However, authors of these works~\cite{MCEN,icmr20,h-t} just simply applied bi-directional triplet loss on image and recipe features without image synthesis and reconstruction, which somewhat limited the cross-modal information learning between recipe and image features.
+In order to address this issue, we introduce GAN-based architecture to enhance the cross-modal embedding learning in our architecture in addition to adopting Transformer-based recipe encoders and self-supervised learning on recipe-only samples in the Recipe1M.